 Here are some pointers on how to revive your worship services.

-They’re the greatest determining factor of whether or not guests and unchurched people will attend your church and what keeps your members coming back week after week.
+Effective preaching has the power to draw guests and unchurched people to your church and keep your members engaged week after week.

-When you invest in yourself as a preacher it’s a win-win.
+Investing in yourself as a preacher is a win-win: